lunaticcoding/Sentiment-Analysis-using-LSTM/README.md

 Implementing the towards data science article of the same name (https://towardsdatascience.com/sentiment-analysis-using-lstm-step-by-step-50d074f09948) in TensorFlow 2.0 using the IMDB review dataset from http://ai.stanford.edu/~amaas/data/sentiment.

 # How to run
-- Download the github repository.
+- Download the GitHub repository.
 - Run `conda sentimentlstm create -f environment.yml` to create the conda environment.
 - Activate the environment with `conda activate sentimentlstm`.
 - Start the jupyter notebook with `jupyter notebook sentimentLSTM.ipynb`.